Betty Irene Moore Fellowships for Nurse Leaders and Innovators

 Applications are now open for the 2021 cohort of 10 nurse leader fellows from eligible institutions and health systems.
 The deadline to submit applications is 5 p.m.
 PST Dec.
 1.

 Top applicants are invited to an online Zoom interview between Feb.
 22-24.
 Selected fellows are announced in April.
 The 2021 cohort of the fellowship program officially begins July 1.

 Sign up to receive email updates about how to apply for the program, how to register for the informational webinars and more!

 The fellowship is currently funded for five full cohorts from 2020 through 2025.
 Program eligibility is expected to evolve from year to year.
 Application to the fellowship program is a two-part process that includes an online Qualtrics application and the submission of several required materials as a single PDF to the national program office.
 All steps must be complete to be considered for the fellowship.
 See how to apply for details.

-Mark your calendar to join National Program Director Heather M. Young for an informational webinar and make sure to sign up for our email list to receive registration information for the fall webinars.
-Each webinar provides the same information, so please choose one of that best fits your schedule:
+Join National Program Director Heather M. Young for a one-hour informational webinar about the fellowship program.
+Each webinar provides the same information, so please choose the one that best fits your schedule: